tildearrow/furnace/doc/1-intro/README.md

 for an introduction to a tracker interface, see [tracker concepts and terms](concepts.md) before using Furnace. there's also a [glossary of common terms](glossary.md).

-due to its nature of being feature-packed, it may be technical and somewhat difficult to get around. therefore we added a [basic mode](../2-interface/basic-mode.md), which hides several advanced features.

-it also has a flexible windowing system which you may move around and organize.

-see [2-interface](../2-interface/README.md) and [3-pattern](../3-pattern/README.md) for more information.
+Furnace uses a flexible windowing system which you may move around and organize. see [2-interface](../2-interface/README.md) and [3-pattern](../3-pattern/README.md) for more information.

 once familiar with the tracker, look to [9-guides](../9-guides/README.md) for useful techniques.